GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

 Mapper
 ======

-Mapper (in ``recipe_system.mappers.baseMapper``) serves as the base class for all other `Recipe System` mapper classes.
-The base Mapper class defines *only* the initialisation function, which sets important instance attributes, such as the applicable instrument package name (based on instrument name), and a recipe name.
+|Mapper| serves as the base class for all other `Recipe System` mapper classes.
+The base |Mapper| class defines *only* the initialisation function, which sets important instance attributes, such as the applicable instrument package name (based on instrument name), and a recipe name.
+This base class' ``__init__()`` function receives all data and parameters passed by either
-This base class *__init__* function receives all data and parameters passed by either ``Reduce`` or other caller.
-As readers may infer from the :ref:`Mapper class diagram <mappercls>` below, the Mapper initializer determines certain instance attributes `from` the passed input datasets provided by the list, ``adinputs``.
+|Reduce| or other caller.
+As readers may infer from the
+:ref:`Mapper class diagram <mappercls>` below, the |Mapper|
+initializer determines certain instance attributes `from` the passed input datasets provided by the list, ``adinputs``.

-For instance, the mapper attribute, ``pkg``, which is used as the description of the applicable instrument package in *geminidr*, is derived from an ``AstroData`` instance "descriptor," ``instrument()``, which returns the actual instrument used for the observation.
+For instance, the mapper attribute, ``pkg``, which is used as the description of the applicable instrument package in *geminidr*, is derived from an |AstroData|
+instance "descriptor," ``instrument()``, which returns the actual instrument used for the observation.
 (While details about AstroData classes are beyond the scope of this document, readers are encouraged to consult the AstroData documents listed